Philip Akoda

-Philip "Tete" Akoda (Born 1 May 1996) is a Nigerian author, lexicographer and entrepreneur.
-He has written a number of Efik literary works including A 21st Century Efik pocket Dictionary, Learn Efik 1-2" and Groundwork of Eniong Abatim History (1670-2020).
-He is also the Founder & CEO of Nkanda, an EdTech startup which seeks to preserve and promote African Languages and Culture.
-Through his startup, he has developed mobile apps such as Learn Efik, which was the first Efik language learning app on google playstore; and later on the first Efik mobile dictionary app which contains over 14,000 words and has been labelled as one of the most comprehensive African dictionary mobile apps.
-Philip is known for his literary contributions to Efik literature.
+Philip "Tete" Akoda (born 1 May 1996) is a Nigerian author, lexicographer, and entrepreneur.
+He has written several literary and reference works relating to African languages, including publications on the Efik language and a descriptive thesaurus of the Yorùbá language.
+He is the founder and chief executive officer of Nkanda, an educational technology startup focused on the digital documentation and preservation of African languages and cultures.
+Through Nkanda, Akoda has developed mobile language-learning and dictionary applications, including the first Efik language learning app on Google Play, as well as a bilingual Efik–English dictionary containing over 14,000 entries.

 Biography

 Philip was born in Calabar, Nigeria, in May 1996.
 He is a great-grandson of Edidem Bassey Eyo Ephraim Adam III.
 He holds a Bachelor of Science degree (first class honours) in Business and Management from the University of Derby (2024).
 Before his studies at the University of Derby, Philip had previously attended the University of Essex during this time, he founded the AFLANG project (later known as Nkanda) and developed the first Efik Language Learning App.
 Due to the novel mobile app, Philip was invited to the UK House of Parliament to speak at the Black History Month event.